 8. Imagine – John Lennon

-The beautiful ballad ‘Imagine‘ confirmed John Lennon’s genius as a solo songwriter following the Beatles’ breakup one year before.
+One of the most beautiful of all these easy pop songs on piano, the ballad ‘Imagine‘ confirmed John Lennon’s genius as a solo songwriter following the Beatles’ breakup one year before.

 Inspired by poems that he wrote for Yoko Ono, he later admitted that she had a hand in penning the lyrics.